-If you’re planning a photo session to capture branded photos to add to your website redesign, you might be wondering what actually happens during a branded shoot.
-Photos are absolutely necessary for your website and also a great addition to your social media marketing.
-They help people to see your personality, and also build trust to see the human behind the business.
+If you’re planning a branded photography shoot to capture headshots or photos of you to add to your website, you might be wondering what happens during a photo session like this.
+Pictures are absolutely necessary for your website, and also a great addition to your social media feeds.
+They help people to see your personality and also build trust to know the human behind your business.

 But maybe you’ve never hired a professional photographer before, or you’re not one for getting your headshots taken.
-If you’re anything like me, you’d much rather be behind the camera than in front of one.
+If you’re anything like me, you’d much rather be behind the camera instead of in front of one.

-I understand, because it’s always been a struggle to get me to put my own camera down and step in front the lens.
+I understand because it’s always been a struggle to get me to put my camera down and step in front of the lens.
 Lots of negative feelings start to arise when thinking about how the photos would turn out, but by planning out the session on my end I felt more in control and like the end result would be better.

 And it was.

-I had that fun photoshoot back in December.
+I had my fun photoshoot back in December.
 We got many lovely shots, and I really feel better about stepping in front of the lens now too.
-I’m sharing the diary of my own Branded photoshoot, because seeing how it all goes down will hopefully set your mind at ease.
+I’m sharing the diary of my own Branded photo session because seeing how it all goes down will hopefully set your mind at ease.

 Like every brand, every branded shoot will be unique.